landawn/mi-erp/README.md

 ---

-## Team Resource Allocation and Architectural Assumptions for backend
+## New Team Resource Allocation and Architectural Assumptions for backend

 * **Team Resource Allocation:** 80 persons
     * **Backend Developers:** 20 (Divided into three sub-teams).